winft/theseus-ship/CONTRIBUTING.md

 FDBuild uses fdbuild.yaml files in directories it is supposed to work on to remember settings about the projects inside these directories.

-Important is the setting specifying the installation location of the porjects.
+Important is the setting specifying the installation location of the projects.
 This is set in the fdbuild.yaml file inside the toplevel directory.
 Adjust the setting to your liking.
 Recommended is setting it to a subdirectory inside `/opt`, for example `/opt/kwinft`.